-Located on the north side of Rhode Island Sound, Narragansett Bay is New England’s largest estuary.
-The bay covers 147 square miles of scenic waterscape, is home to over forty islands, and serves as a natural harbor for the area.
-While most of the bay itself is located in Rhode Island, 60 percent of its 1,853 square mile watershed is actually in Massachusetts (the other 40 percent is in Rhode Island).
+Narragansett Bay is New England’s largest estuary.
+The bay covers 147 square miles of scenic waterscape, is home to over forty islands, and serves as a natural harbor.
+While most of the bay is located in Rhode Island, 60 percent of its 1,853-square-mile watershed is in Massachusetts.
+The other 40 percent is in Rhode Island.